Outlawed (comics): Conclusion: Killer App

 While the Champions are now free to return to their crime-fighting careers, Kamala's Law is still in force, and Roxxon is attempting to launch an app called "Roxx-On" to cover their dubious activities, under the direction of Miriam Blakemoore.
 Meanwhile, Champion member Snowguard leads a group of protestors on Roxxon.
 Much to Riri's dismay, Roxxon hires her rival, André Sims.
 Ms. Marvel learns that Roxxon uses their app to secretly gather data to ensure Kamala's Law is fully enforced.
 It is revealed that André is creating Roxxon's Sentinel-like robots the Champerones to capture under-aged lawbreakers.
 The Champions send Miles and Sam undercover as interns, and are later joined by Ms. Marvel.
 During a rally speech by Snowguard, Bombshell, and Falcon to their fellow protestors, the Champions save them from an ambush by undercover Roxxon and C.R.A.D.L.E. agents.

 During Kamala's undercover mission with Miles and Sam, Viv infiltrates Roxxon's secret lab where Champerones are created and sends the data of Roxxon's next plots to Riri.
 During the Roxx-On festival, the Champions secretly apprehend Fizzle group to ensure Kamala's speech exposing Roxxon's true motive is a success.
 Kamala's Law is repealed and C.R.A.D.L.E. is disbanded.
 While all of the younger superheroes celebrate their victory at the Champions' bunker, André secretly unleashes his Champerones to hunt young heroes who broke the now-repealed law.
 While the Champions evacuate all young civilians from rampaging Champerones, Miriam stops André from damaging the company's reputation further and arrests him.
-When Miriam shuts down the Champerones while André is wearing a helmet that controlled the drones, it makes the right side of his head mechanical, allowing him to control the Champerones directly.
+Miriam shuts down the Champerones, but the right side of André's head becomes mechanical, allowing him to control the Champerones directly.